Thomas H. Green (Jesuit)

-Life
+Early life

-Thomas Henry Green was born as son of George Charles († 1973) and Marie Margaret Green († 1990).
-After graduating from catholic The Aquinas Institute of Rochester, he entered the noviciate of the Society of Jesus in Poughkeepsie on September 7, 1949.
-He studied philosophy and theology at Bellarmine College in Plattsburgh, New York, and at Woodstock College in Maryland.
-At Fordham University he earned a M.A. degree in education (1957) and a M.S. degree in physics (1960).
-On 19 June 1963, he was ordained to the priesthood.
+Thomas Henry Green was the son of George Charles (d.
+1973) and Marie Margaret Green (d.
+1990).
+After graduating from Catholic The Aquinas Institute of Rochester, he entered the noviciate of the Society of Jesus in Poughkeepsie on September 7, 1949.
+He studied Philosophy and Theology at Bellarmine College in Plattsburgh, New York, and at Woodstock College in Maryland.
+At Fordham University he earned a M.A. degree in education (1957) and a M.S. degree in Physics (1960).
+On June 19, 1963, he was ordained to the priesthood.
 In 1968, he received his doctorate (PhD) in Philosophy of science from the University of Notre Dame under Ernan McMullin.

+Career

-Green's teaching career in the Philippines began in 1956, first as a High-School teacher at Ateneo De Cagayan (1956–1958), then as a professor of philosophy and pastoral theology at the Ateneo de Manila University in Manila from 1969, and at the Loyola School of Theology from 1971.
+Green's teaching career began in the Philippines in 1956, first as a High-School teacher at Ateneo De Cagayan (1956–1958), then as a professor of philosophy and pastoral theology at the Ateneo de Manila University in Manila from 1969, and at the Loyola School of Theology from 1971.

-On his return from doctoral studies to the Philippines in 1968, he could speak fluent Tagalog and preach and celebrate Holy Mass in that language.

-From 1970 he was spiritual director of novices at San José Seminary in Quezon City, as well as vice-rector of the seminary from 1995.
+On his return from doctoral studies to the Philippines in 1968, he was fluent in Tagalog and celebrated Holy Mass in that language.
+From 1970, he was spiritual director of novices at San José Seminary in Quezon City, as well as vice-rector of the seminary from 1995.

-He also gave lectures and retreats in Australia, Canada, Malaysia, the US and the UK.
+He gave lectures and retreats in Australia, Canada, Malaysia, the US and the UK.

 Green was a member of the American Catholic Philosophical Association, the British Society for the Philosophy of Science and the Philosophy of Science Association.

-Over a span of 23 years, Green published a total of nine books on prayer and spiritual direction, which went into as many as 16 editions sind and were translated into several languages.
+Over 23 years, Green published nine books on prayer and spiritual direction, which went into as many as 16 editions and were translated into multiple languages.
 Posthumously, a collection of Green's lectures was published under the title Experiencing God.

 In 1989 he was awarded the Catholic Authors Award by Asian Catholic Publishers, initiated by Cardinal Sin.

-On 5 October 2022, Pope Francis quoted from Green's 1984 book Weeds among the Wheat in his catechesis on the Examination of conscience at the papal general audience.
+On October 5, 2022, Pope Francis quoted from Green's 1984 book Weeds among the Wheat in his catechesis on the Examination of conscience at the papal general audience.